Royal Palm at Waipio I

 No analysis available

-I looked for terms such as coin laundry, coin-op, card operated, quarters, or laundry fees.
-The remarks only reference in-unit laundry and washer/dryer hookups, so there is no evidence of paid community laundry.
+I looked for wording such as coin laundry, paid laundry, card-operated machines, or quarters.
+The public remarks only reference in-unit laundry, so there is no evidence of a paid community laundry room.

-I searched for wording like "laundry on each floor," "every floor," or floor-by-floor community laundry, but the remarks only mention in-unit washer/dryer and washer/dryer hookups.
-There is no public remark evidence that the building has shared laundry facilities on each floor.
+I searched for language like "laundry on each floor," "every floor," or a community laundry room on the floor-by-floor level.
+The remarks only mention in-unit washer/dryer or washer/dryer hookups, which does not support community laundry on every floor.

 No analysis available